ECON457-fa16/rcourse_site/README.md

 ## Sources

-Original versions of the material are available as [ateucher](https://github.com/ateucher/rcourse_site/)
+Original versions of the material are from [ateucher](https://github.com/ateucher/rcourse_site/)

 The structure and most of the content in this module was adapted from:
 - [Software Carpentry's](http://www.swcarpentry.org)'s [R Gapminder lesson](http://swcarpentry.github.io/r-novice-gapminder/index.html), and